Jung21/Code-Exam---Frederik-Ljungquist/README.md

 # Code Exam - Frederik Ljungquist

 This is the digital version of the study card at Aalborg University Copenhagen (AAU CPH), originally made by group 208 and modified by Frederik Ljungquist.
-An APK called "Code-Exam---Frederik-Ljungquist, 0212691, Executable APK" is found together with this file.
+An APK called "Code-Exam---Frederik-Ljungquist, 0212691, Executable APK" is found as part of the uploaded material.
 To build the application, an android phone must be connected.
 In Player Settings -> Publishing Settings, the keystore code is "123456" and project code is "123456".

 In order to press the play button without errors and run the application in Unity, all gyroscope elements must be disabled and 3 packages are required.